Asiana Treks and Tours

 Hillary Bridge: After halfway from Hillary Bridge to Namche, you will first glimpse the majestic Everest view

-Hillary Park Sagarmatha Head HeadquartersLocated at the top of Namche, the Headquarters of Sagarmatha National Park, Hillary Park offers a stunning surrounding view of Many Himalayan ranges, including Mt.
+Hillary Park Sagarmatha Head HeadquartersLocated at the top of Namche, the Headquarters of Sagarmatha National Park, Hillary Park offers stunning views of Many Himalayan ranges, including Mt.
 Everest.

 Everest View Hotel: From Everest View Hotel, you can enjoy unparalleled vistas of Everest and neighbouring peaks,